dtolabs/dukesbank/examples/example2/src/rpmbuild/README.md

 Building third-party software as RPMS
 =====================================

 This section of the example source demonstrates building 3rd-party software as RPM packages using Ant.
-The JBoss and Oracle JDBC

 * Here is an example invocation of the Ant build of the JBoss RPM showing the three required properties that must be provided to selectively build each of the packages specified as SPECS templates: